 Wherever the wine flows, the lake sings, and the stars shine, the sounds of Aidan and Mandy won’t be far away.
 From their humble beginnings busking at the Penticton market, the two quickly realized they had something special, discovering an almost instantaneous and insatiable appetite for their music within the community.
 It wasn’t long before their voices were dazzling sold-out audiences at the world renowned Dream Café in their hometown Penticton, BC, but also landing on festival bills alongside 54-40, City and Colour, Mother Mother, The Current Swell and Yukon Blonde.

+With two beautiful albums to their name and many exciting industry accolades, including GOLD for Best OF Penticton 2019, the sky is the limit for this seasoned pair.
 Yet, it is their unpretentious, friendly and down-to-earth demeanours, epitomizing the values of their Okanagan roots and a “true to themselves” attitude that may best describe the soulful and powerful sound of Aidan and Mandy.
 They hope you’ll find listening to their music as uplifting and rejuvenating as creating it has been for them.
 If you find yourself sipping a glass of wine, sitting next to a lake on a starry summer night, it might just be time to give Aidan and Mandy a spin.